sam-herman/sam-herman.github.io/blogs/concurrent-graph-construction.md

 *How DataStax and the OpenSearch community achieved near-linear scalability for vector index construction through lock-free concurrent graph building*

+> **Note:** This article is also published on the [OpenSearch blog](https://opensearch.org/blog/breaking-the-single-thread-bottleneck-concurrent-vector-graph-construction-in-opensearch/).

 Vector search has become the backbone of modern AI applications, from semantic search to RAG (Retrieval Augmented Generation) systems.
 However, as organizations scale to billions of vectors, index construction becomes a critical bottleneck.
 Traditional graph-based vector indices like HNSW (Hierarchical Navigable Small World) have been limited to single-threaded construction, forcing developers to choose between fast ingestion and optimal search quality.

 Today, we're excited to share how the [latest release of the jVector plugin](https://github.com/opensearch-project/opensearch-jvector/releases/tag/3.0.0.4) for OpenSearch introduces a breakthrough: **concurrent, lock-free vector graph construction** that achieves near-perfect linear scalability while maintaining search quality.